-For Christmas two years ago, my mother-in-law gave me a brand new model that I have put to work more than I ever did my grandmother’s relic.
-From breakfast to dessert options, I have discovered a myriad of uses for it that travel far beyond the beef stew that was my original Crock Pot meal.
+For Christmas several years ago, my mother-in-law gave me a brand new model that I have put to work more than I ever did my grandmother’s relic.
+From breakfast to dessert options, I’ve discovered a myriad of uses for it that travel far beyond the beef stew that was my original Crock Pot meal.

 I make no firm claims as to the ethnic authenticity of the following recipe, yet this speedy version of an Indian classic has become a go-to dinner for me on a busy day.
 It’s great for casual weekend dinners with friends, too.
 The prep can be completed in a flash, and then the slow cooker takes over.
 The incredible aroma belies the ease of this comforting meal.

-The complexity of this dish comes from a spice that may be new to many: garam masala.
+The complexity of this dish comes from a spice that may be new to some: garam masala.
 Like curry powder, garam masala is not just one spice, but a blend of many, including cumin, coriander, cardamom and cloves.
 Available in the spice aisle of most large grocery stores, smaller (and extremely fresh) quantities are available at the Herb Shop at Lancaster’s Central Market, for those of you who live nearby.
 Many stores also make it possible to buy small amounts by selling spices in bulk.

-Instead of using cream, I have substituted coconut milk for a healthier spin on the traditional recipe.
+Instead of using cream, I substitute coconut milk for a healthier spin on the traditional recipe.
 (If you don’t care for coconut, rest assured.
-My husband, who is not a big fan, hasn’t detected this swap.)
+My husband is not a big fan and has yet to detect the swap.)
 I also like to garnish with mint instead of the more commonly used cilantro.
 It adds a fresh flavor and is a great option for those who find cilantro to be a bit too pungent.
 A bit of chopped cucumber adds a crisp finish and a nice counterbalance in texture.

 - 1/2 cup light or regular coconut milk (see notes)